justinnoor/pfhowto/README.md

 The above rule applies to all incoming traffic.
 It will re-assemble fragmented packets, discard any cruft, and drop packets that have erroneous TCP flag combinations.

-Please be aware that some applications require special care in regards to normalization.
+Please be aware that some applications require special attention in regards to normalization.
 Using an NFS filesystem for example may require that the `no-df` and `random-id` options are set because some operating systems will automatically set the **dont-fragment** bit.
 When in doubt, research all of the **scrub** options.

 ### Antispoofing

-Spoofing is the practice of using a fake IP addresse to disguise the real host address, typically for malicious purposes.
-[PF](https://man.openbsd.org/pf) knows when certain IP addresses are traveling in directions that are impossible.
+Spoofing is the practice of using fake IP addresses to disguise the real host address, typically for malicious purposes.
+[PF](https://man.openbsd.org/pf) knows when certain IP addresses are traveling in directionsr that are impossible.

-Add the following rule
+Add the following rule:
 ```
 antispoof quick for $ext_if
 ```